$5,600 From a $100K Prop Account: How Exerato Passed a Challenge in 2 Weeks | Upscale

 Follow us: 📺 YouTube | 𝕏 Twitter

-Story recorded in 2026.
-All figures and facts confirmed by payout certificates.
+Story recorded in March 2026.
+All figures and facts confirmed by payout certificates and platform records.

 Can you make money in prop trading after losing $150,000 on your own?